Convergence, Sticking and Escape: Stochastic Dynamics Near Critical Points in SGD: Main Results

-Following Corollary \ref{cl_sharp_max}, we evaluated the probability that SGD exits the neighborhood of the central maximum before time $n$, specializing to the double-exponential noise law.
-The theoretical upper bounds were computed via the explicit formula in Corollary \ref{cl_sharp_max}, with the exception of the roots $\mu_{\uparrow}$ and $\mu_{\downarrow}$, which were computed using the standard bisection method.
-Estimates of the actual transition probabilities were obtained using a standard Monte Carlo method, running SGD near the sharp maximum $10^5$ times.
-Table \ref{tab:exit-probs} compares these simulated frequencies against the theoretical upper bounds.
+Following Corollary~\ref{cl_sharp_max}, we illustrate the exit probabilities of SGD from a neighborhood of the sharp maximum in the double-exponential noise case.
+In this setting, the limiting exit probabilities as $\varepsilon\downarrow 0$ can be computed exactly using the formulas in Corollary~\ref{cl_sharp_max}~\ref{cl_sm_i_exp}.
+The only additional numerical step is computing the roots $\mu_{\shortuparrow}$ and $\mu_{\shortdownarrow}$ from Remark~\ref{rk_sharp_max}~\ref{rk_sm_iii}, which were obtained using the standard bisection method.
+We also approximate the finite-$\varepsilon$ exit probabilities by Monte Carlo simulation, running SGD near the sharp maximum $10^5$ times.
+Table~\ref{tab:exit-probs-merged} reports the simulated exit frequencies (Simulated), the exact limiting values (Exact limit), and the corresponding theoretical upper bounds (Upper bound) from Corollary~\ref{cl_sharp_max}~\ref{cl_sm_i}.
+The bounds are tight for the parameters shown: the gap between the exact value and the corresponding bound is at most $3\times 10^{-3}$, and in several rows the values coincide at the reported precision.
+The simulated values are equally close to the exact values.

-Theoretical estimates are numerically tight: for each row, the two upper bounds nearly sum to $1$, indicating that they closely capture the total exit probability.
-In several rows, the simulated probabilities slightly exceed the corresponding theoretical bounds; this is not a contradiction but a consequence of the limited number of Monte Carlo trials.
-Since theoretical values are upper bounds, such small violations are expected due to statistical error when the number of samples is not large enough.